In This Article

-In 2011, a researcher by the name of Petersen, along with a research team, published a great study looking at the effect of Nordic hamstring curls on 942 football (soccer) players.
+In 2011, a researcher by the name of Petersen, along with a research team, published a great study looking at how effective Nordic hamstring curls were on 942 football (soccer) players.

 Other papers have been published since 2011 with similar findings – one paper by van der Horst (and friends) in 2014 found a 70% reduction in hamstring strains!

-Awesome right?
 Just add Nordic hamstring curls and stop injuries before they happen.

 If only it was that simple…

 As always, social media posts (and most research studies) don’t tell the full story, and the devil is in the detail.